timescale/pg_prometheus/README.md

 ## Installation

+### Requirements

+* Install PostgreSQL libraries and headers for C language backend development (https://www.postgresql.org/download/)
+* Make sure you have PostgreSQL bin in your `PATH`

-If installing from source, do:
+To install from source, do:

 ```bash
 make